sealedsins/torei/content/prompts.md

 ## Usage

-Now we are ready to use the context we trained to actually generate something interesting.
-Try following prompts to get some understanding about what could you do.
+Now we are ready to use the context we have prepared to actually generate something.
+Try following prompts to get some understanding about what you are able to do.

 ```
 Tell me more about slave suits and how do they look like.